rackspace/runway/README.md

 }
 ```
 * We strongly recommend you commit the package-lock.json that is generated after running `npm install`
-* Each stage requires its own variables file (even if empty for a particular stage), in one of the following forms:
+* Each stage requires either its own variables file (even if empty for a particular stage) in one of the following forms, or a configured environment in the module options (see `Specifying Environments Via Runway Module Options` below):
 ```
 env/STAGE-REGION.yml
 config-STAGE-REGION.yml